peakrisk/lamlam/rst/babelfish/eagle.rst

 Eagle
 =====

-Soars the heights above mountians and dives into dales.
+Soars the heights above mountians and dives into dales, ascends to the stars and descends to visits worlds.

 Sees all with piercing clarity.